 It starts in August, when Morgantown magazine staff create the upcoming BOM ballot.
 We learn from experience, so each year’s ballot is slightly different as we make categories more clear, drop categories that had too few contenders, and add categories suggested in the previous year.

-While we tally the nominations, the fun continues with BOM Challenge Week.
-Between the nomination and final rounds, BOM Food + Drink finalists promote themselves, many with specials.
-Readers have a week to sample the Food + Drink finalists so they can vote with confidence.
+While we tally the nominations, the fun continues with BOM Challenge Week in mid-November.
+BOM Food + Drink finalists promote themselves, many with specials.
+Readers sample the finalists so they can vote with confidence.

 The Best of Morgantown issue hits stands and mailboxes in early February, letting everyone know who’s the BOM.
 And finally, around the end of February, the best of the best get together at the BOM party to celebrate another great year in Morgantown.